bitnami/charts/bitnami/grafana-operator/README.md

             +-----------------+
 ```

-The Operator will extend the Kubernetes API with the following objects: _Grafana_, _GrafanaDashboard_ and _GrafanaDataSource_.
-From that moment, the user will be able to deploy objects of these kinds and the previously deployed Operator will take care of deploying all the required Deployments, ConfigMaps and Services for running a Grafana instance.
-Its lifecycle is managed using _kubectl_ on the Grafana, GrafanaDashboard and GrafanaDataSource objects.
 The following figure shows the deployed objects after deploying a Grafana object using _kubectl_:

 ```text
 +--------------------+